fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 opportunities to make more advanced programs but right now we want something super simple and focus mostly on styling/CSS.

-Example:
+Examples:
 * Calculate letters/charachters/words in a text.
 * Random number generator: flip a coin or like a dice (1-6).
-* Vecka.nu (that updates without refresh, cool if the title can reflect that when pinned, make sure to test by changing the time),
+* Vecka.nu (that updates without refresh, cool if the title can reflect that when pinned, make sure to test by changing the time on your computer),
+* Calculate how many days it is until Christmas (or until next CSN payment, or whatever).

-(Calculator and TODO-app too large this early on)
+(Calculator and TODO-app too large of a project at this stage.)

 Your idea should later on be added to a github repo (we will go about how to use git and github next week).

-### Assignment – Find a style
+## Assignment – Find a style

 Find a visual style to use for your app.
 A suggestion is to pick something from https://dribbble.com/.

 Also to be included in you github repo later on but for now you can save a link.

-### For next week
+## For next week

 Get a head start by watching the videos below.
 Or save them for next week, up to you.